tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Sex Offender Levels of Classification in Tennessee

-Convicted sex offenders are registered under one of the three sex offenders classifications in the state of Tennessee.
+Convicted sex offenders are registered under one of the three sex offender classifications in the state of Tennessee.
 The three classes are Tier 1, Tier 2, and Tier 3.

 Tier 1